 Initial determinants of Mexican mass migration

-In the beginnings of the Age of Mass Migration (1850-1920), 300 thousand Europeans migrated to New World destinations every year.
-In the last decade of that period, a new episode of mass migration started from Mexico to the United States.
-Between 60 to 100 thousand Mexican laborers crossed the border in 1908.
+About 100 thousand Mexican laborers crossed the border every year during the 1900s.
 This figure remains at similar levels today, making the Mexico-US migration the most intense and persistent labor migration of the twentieth century.
 While there is extensive literature addressing the Mexico-US migration in recent times, our knowledge about its initial characteristics is still limited.
-Exploiting novel micro data consisting of individual border crossings from 1906 to 1908, this paper addresses the initial determinants of Mexican emigration at the local level.
+Exploiting novel micro data consisting of individual border crossings from 1906 to 1908, this paper examines the initial determinants of Mexican emigration at the local level.
 First, I estimate gross emigration between Mexican municipalities and US counties, obtaining 892 migration corridors or municipality-county pairs.
-Second, I evaluate diverse push and pull factors that may explain differences in size across migration corridors.
-The findings suggest that differences in market potentials and Mexican immigrant networks in the United States were the main pull factors rather than the US-Mexico wage gap.
+Second, I evaluate diverse push and pull factors that may explain differences in the scale of migration across corridors.
+Preliminary results suggest that differences in market potential and Mexican immigrant networks in the United States were the main pull factors rather than the US-Mexico wage gap.
 Differences in living standards within Mexico were the main push factor.
-Despite their importance for the Mexican economy, railways had a limited effect on the emigration decision at the beginning of the Mexico-United States mass migration.
+Despite their importance for the Mexican economy, railways had a limited effect on the migration decision.

 Identification strategy for the effect of railways on migration.